 Pelicans' Julius Randle: Probable with plantar fasciitis

-Randle is probable for Friday's game against the Nets due to left plantar fasciitis.
+Randle is listed as probable for Monday's game against the Nuggets with plantar fasciitis in his left foot.

-The injury doesn't sound like it will keep Randle off the court Friday, but it's something to monitor.
-More information may arrive following the Pelicans' morning shootaround.
+Randle was also listed as probable with the same foot issue ahead of Saturday's game against the Jazz and still ended up playing 19 minutes.
+The low minute total may have been a product of the lopsided affair and not Randle's injury, so there are expectations for a much bigger workload Monday, especially if Anthony Davis (elbow) continues to sit.

 More News